encgoo/IntroductionToAlgorithms/README.md

 Most of the programs are done in python and C++.

 ## Parallel computing
-Some algorithm can be done in parallel.
+Some algorithms can be done in parallel.
 A good example is [merge sort](./ParallelComputing/MergeSort.py).
+A list can be splited into two.
+Use two threads to sort them, and then merge the final result.